ob1dev/Sitecore-Azure-Content/articles/how-to-prevent-sitecore-azure-from-adding-publishing-targets-to-the-on-premises-instance.md

 2. Updates the `\App_Config\Include\Sitecore.Azure.config` file under the `databases` section.
 Adds a database definition for the remote Sitecore Web database.

-3. Inserting a new `Publishing Target` item under the `/sitecore/system/Publishing targets` one in the Sitecore Master database.
+3. Inserts a new `Publishing Target` item under the `/sitecore/system/Publishing targets` one in the Sitecore Master database.

 This article provides a list of techniques that can be used to prevent adding a Publishing Target to on-premises when using the Sitecore Azure module.